eduardoportilho/quiver/README.md

 * `qv ls`: Display the list of stored commands.

-### To remove a command:
+### To remove commands:

-* `qv rm`: Display the list of stored commands and prompt you to choose one to remove.
+* `qv rm`: Display the list of stored commands and prompt you to choose the ones to remove.

 ## References:
 * [inquirer](https://github.com/SBoudrias/Inquirer.js/)